obzidi4n/tmux-conf/README.md

-# Obzidi4n's Tmux Config
+# Obzidi4n's Stupid Simple Tmux.conf

 If your tmux needs are simple (and you're not a Vim person), I think you'll like this one.

-It's based on Thayer Williams' tmux.conf, so it's clean and elegant.
+It's ~~ripped off from~~ based on Thayer Williams' [tmux.conf](https://github.com/ddollar/tmux/blob/master/examples/t-williams.conf), so it's clean and elegant.

 The **'tick'** character is the hotkey.
 It's underneath your tilde ~ character.